Inspiring Scandinavian Kitchen Design Ideas

 Reclaimed materials

 Reclaimed wood and metal are also popular in Scandinavian design.
-These materials can add a sense of history and character to your space while also being eco-friendly.
-This appeals to people interested in reusing materials in their designs and repurposing items that might otherwise be thrown out.
+These finishes can add a sense of history and character to your space while also being eco-friendly.

 reclaimed kitchen materials